Blueberry Peach Crisp

 The last few weeks have been a blueberry frenzy around here and this Healthy Blueberry Peach Crumble recipe is wrapping up the party... in a big way.

-That's right, with no processed sugar, wheat products, or animal products, this recipe is naturally processed sugar-free, gluten-free, and vegan.
+With no processed sugar, wheat products, or animal products, this recipe is naturally processed sugar-free, gluten-free, and vegan.

 An overhead shot of all the ingredients for the blueberry peach crisp